| | | Barbara Mawer Visiting Fellowship 2008 Award The award is intended to support working laboratory visits by BRS

 allow me to demonstrate in vitro whether Bim expression is necessary

+for dexametasone apoptosis in this particular type of cells.
 Dr Hulley´s group at the Botnar Research Centre (Oxford,

 UK) have gained considerable experience working with an osteoblastic